mzazon/awesome-cloud-projects/aws/redshift-workload-isolation/redshift-workload-isolation.md

 1. **Create Custom Parameter Group for WLM Configuration**:

    Amazon Redshift parameter groups control cluster-level configuration settings, including the critical Workload Management (WLM) configuration that enables workload isolation.
 Creating a custom parameter group allows you to define specific WLM queue configurations without affecting other clusters using the default parameter group.
 This establishes the foundation for multi-tenant workload isolation by providing dedicated resource pools for different types of analytical workloads.
+Parameter groups are cluster-wide settings that require a cluster reboot to take effect.
 Learn more about [Redshift parameter groups](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html).

    ```bash
    # Create a custom parameter group for WLM configuration